Common Houseleek - Sempervivum tectorum &

 Native to the mountains of Southern Europe, the Sempervivum tectorum has several other names such as roof houseleek, St. Patrick cabbage, bullocks eye, Jupiter's beard, thunder plant, and live forever.
 These names highlight different aspects of the house leek plant, such as its ability to grow on rooftops (roof houseleek), its association with the Irish holiday (St. Patrick cabbage), or its resilience and longevity (live forever).

 Sempervivum tectorum is a succulent with thick, fleshy green leaves, variably tinged with red and purple tips.
-It grows 4 inches in diameter and produces offsets attached to the mother rosette by horizontal stems.

-The Sempervivum tectorum flowers produce tall, slender stalks topped with clusters of small, star-shaped blooms.
-In the summer, it produces red-purple flowers.
 After flowering, the individual rosettes die, leaving the chicks to fill the space and spread, hence the common name of hens and chicks.

 This Sempervivum tectorum plant is commonly used in rock gardens, as a border front, in rock crevices, along stone walls, as a small area of ground cover, and as an edging or foundation.
 It makes an excellent container plant and can be planted in rock walls for a balance of drainage, radiant heat, and root protection.
 When grouped together or massed, as in a small area ground cover, hens and chicks flourish.

 When it comes to watering your Sempervivum tectorum, you don't want to overwater it and risk root rot, but you also don't want to let it completely dry out.
+The Sempervivum tectorum prefers watering once every 1-2 weeks in the growing season, and once every 4-6 weeks in the dormant season.

-In the spring and summer, during the growing season, you can water your sempervivum tectorum once every 1-2 weeks.
+In the spring and summer, during the growing season, you can water your sempervivum once every 1-2 weeks.
 Make sure to water this common houseleek plant thoroughly, allowing the water to soak into the soil.
 But here's the trick: before watering again, make sure the soil is dry about an inch deep.
 This will prevent overwatering.

 In the winter, when your Sempervivum tectorum plant goes into a dormant phase, you can reduce watering to once every 4-6 weeks.
 Remember, succulents like the common houseleek store water in their leaves, so they're pretty good at surviving dry periods.
 Just keep an eye on the soil moisture and adjust your watering schedule accordingly.

-Remember, it is hardy succulent and can tolerate some shade, but it won't grow as compact and vibrant as it would in full sun.
+Remember, it is a hardy succulent and can tolerate some shade, but it won't grow as compact and vibrant as it would in full sun.
 So, if you want them to look their best, give them plenty of sunshine.

 Whether you're growing them indoors or outdoors, just keep an eye on the leaves.
 If they start to stretch or become pale, it's a sign that they're not getting enough light.
 On the other hand, if the leaves turn brown or scorched, it might be a sign of too much direct sunlight.